We’ve been on a Thai kick for, oh, the last 6 years or so. Clearly, our affection for this cuisine is not going anywhere.

 The idea for adding radishes to the bottom of the rolls (so gorgeous!), came from Nutrition Stripped (genius!)
 If you haven’t tried that lady’s golden turmeric milk, by the way, you haven’t lived.
 Go do so now, please.
 It would make the perfect accompaniment to these rolls.

-I hope you all love these spring rolls!
+I hope you all love these salad rolls!
 They’re:

 & Insanely tasty with my cashew dipping sauce

-Make these spring rolls to serve alongside your favorite Thai entrées (like my Yellow Mango Curry or Creamy Thai Carrot Soup), or enjoy as a main dish!
-With the tofu and dipping sauce they’re incredibly satisfying, and the veggies will leave you full for hours.
+Make these salad rolls to serve alongside your favorite Thai entrées (like my Yellow Mango Curry or Creamy Thai Carrot Soup), or enjoy as a main dish!
+With the tofu and dipping sauce, they’re incredibly satisfying, and the veggies will leave you full for hours.

 If you try this recipe, let us know!
 Leave a comment, rate it, and don’t forget to take a picture and tag it #minimalistbaker on Instagram so we can see!
 Your photos always make our day.
 Cheers, friends!